csbarrett1/localnoise/README.md

 ##App Instructions

-1. Register as a new user
+1. Login or register as a new user
 2. Enter zipcode and select start date
 3. Hit search button
 4. Use elipses to open Details modal